Rivian Automotive Inc. (RIVN) Shares Plummet Below 1-Year High

-The stock of Rivian Automotive Inc. (NASDAQ: RIVN) has decreased by -6.89 when compared to last closing price of 14.37.
-Despite this, the company has experienced a -7.53% fall in its stock price over the last five trading sessions.
-MarketWatch.com reported on 03/30/23 that Republican House OKs pro-drilling energy bill that’s unlikely to pass Senate.
-It’s still a rebuke of Biden’s climate agenda and a 2024 weapon.
+Rivian Automotive Inc. (NASDAQ: RIVN)’s stock price has decreased by -4.54 compared to its previous closing price of 13.43.
+However, the company has seen a -9.65% decrease in its stock price over the last five trading sessions.
+Barron’s reported 9 hours ago that Rivian Stock Gets a Downgrade.
+Its Target Price Was Halved.

 Is It Worth Investing in Rivian Automotive Inc. (NASDAQ: RIVN) Right Now?